Which factors influence our motivation and how do you explain the cognitive dissonance theory?

 While the brain and the spinal cord make up the Central Nervous System (CNS), the Peripheral Nervous System (PNS) is comprised mainly of nerve fibers and ganglion cells.
 The two systems cannot be clearly distinguished from one another as they are functionally closely interlinked.
 The PNS conducts information from the CNS, via numerous nerve fibers, to the effector organs and vice versa.
 The cranial and spinal nerves belong to the PNS.
 In this article, we address the spinal nerves and the nerve plexuses that supply the extremities, namely the cervical and brachial plexus.

 The amplitude of mood and energy level is different in every individual – sometimes a bit higher, sometimes lower, sometimes changing, and for some people rather stable.
 However, if the mood drops to a very deep low and there is an almost complete lack of energy, this person might be experiencing a depressive episode.
 Or to the contrary, if a person experiences excessive energy and feels extremely positive, this might be a manic episode.
 These kinds of episodes are characteristic of a type of psychiatric diseases called mood or affective disorders.

 What motivates you to study for the preliminary examination in medicine?
 Why do you stay in the library instead of having a nice afternoon?
 For whatever motives and with what degree of intensity we pursue our goals, is what the psychology of motivation deals with.
 The term motivation derives from the Latin word motivus = „triggering movement“.
 In the following article, read all about the topic motivation that closely follows the study guide for the preliminary examination and has been optimally edited.

-Development: a dynamic process that begins with conception und ends with death.
+Development: a dynamic process that begins with conception and ends with death.
 Developmental psychology deals with the changes that occur during the course of a human life.
-In this article, we are going to illuminate developmental processes, primary/secondary socialization and present the psychosexual theories of Freud and Erikson.
+In this article, we are going to discuss developmental processes and primary/secondary socialization as well as present the psychosexual theories of Freud and Erikson.
 With this, you will be optimally prepared for tricky questions about developmental psychology in your medical exams.